-- are in a same gender relationship where there is boyfriend / girlfriend age imbalance - 6.3.
-In their regular safeguarding training, all staff are made aware of the possible indicators of abuse and neglect taken from Working Together to Safeguard Children (2023). - 6.4.
-Where staff have a concern regarding any of these signs and symptoms, they should report them without delay to the DSL or the Deputy DSL's using the procedures as outlined in section 10 of this policy.
+- 6.3.
+In their regular safeguarding training, all staff are made aware of the possible indicators of abuse, neglect and exploitation taken from Working Together to Safeguard Children (2023). - 6.4.
+Where staff have a concern regarding any of these signs and symptoms, including all low-level concerns, they should report them without delay to the DSL or the Deputy DSL's using the procedures as outlined in section 10 of this policy.